 This thermal camera can work online or offline.
 If the camera is within cell phone coverage and has a modem then the videos will be uploaded to the cloud as they are recorded.
 If the camera is not within cell phone range, or the there is no modem then the videos are stored on the camera and will be uploaded, either when the camera is bought back into cell phone reception of WIFI, or they can be wirelessly transferred from the camera to a phone using app called sidekick (read more about sidekick).

 The camera can be powered by a battery or a mains power supply.
 The power supply, batteries and charger are each sold separately.
-It is recommended that the camera is mounted on a secure tripod.
+It is recommended that the camera is mounted on a secure tripod or post.
 This is also sold separately.
 The battery, charger and tripod can also be bought as a combo, saving money.